ietf-rats/draft-birkholz-rats-uccs/draft-birkholz-rats-uccs.md

 {::boilerplate bcp14}

 # Motivation and Requirements

-Use cases involving the conveyance of claims, in particular, remote attestations
+Use cases involving the conveyance of Claims, in particular, remote attestation procedures (RATS, see
-{{-rats}} require a standardized data definition and encoding format that can be transferred and transported using different communication channels.
+{{-rats}}) require a standardized data definition and encoding format that can be transferred and transported using different communication channels.
 As these are Claims, {{-cwt}} is a suitable format.
 However, the way these Claims are secured depends on the deployment, the security capabilities of the device, as well as their software stack.
-For example, a Claim may be securely stored and conveyed using the device's trusted execution environment or especially in some resource constrained environments the same process that provides the secure communication transport is also the delegate to compose the Claim to be conveyed.
+For example, a Claim may be securely stored and conveyed using a device's Trusted Execution Environment (TEE, see {{-teep}}) or especially in some resource constrained environments the same process that provides the secure communication transport is also the delegate to compose the Claim to be conveyed.
 Whether it is a transfer or transport, a Secure Channel is presumed to be used for conveying such UCCS.
-The following section further describes the requirements and scenarios in which UCCS can be used.
+The following sections further describe the RATS usage scenario and corresponding requirements for UCCS deployment.

 {: #secchan}
 # Characteristics of a Secure Channel